webalys-hq/packages-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

-Bug report checklist
+**Bug report checklist**

+- [ ] I have read the troubleshooting guide on Streamline Documentation
-[] I have filled out as much of the above information as I can [] I have searched for existing issues and to the best of my knowledge this is not a duplicate
+- [ ] I have filled out as much of the above information as I can
+- [ ] I have searched for existing issues and to the best of my knowledge this is not a duplicate